RVCC-IDMX/ticket-manager-BrandonSkyTai/README.md

     by providing an identifying string for the listener and a variable containing the corresponding callback function.

     To remove all listeners associated with a specific identifying string from the event emitter, use the code "ticketManager.removeAllListeners(string);".

+# Instructions

+In the terminal type "node index.js"